 Together we can make the world a better place.
 When you share your powerful story, you can change and even save a life. #Yourvoicematters.

 Tricia Brouk is an international award-winning director.
 She has worked in theater, film, and television for three decades.
 Her work includes the writing of two musicals, both produced in New York City, a one-woman show, and four documentaries, two eligible for Academy of Motion Picture Arts and Sciences nominations.
 She had an extensive career as a dancer performing all over the world.
 In addition to her work in the entertainment industry, Tricia applies her expertise to the art of public speaking.
 Tricia founded The Big Talk Academy where she certifies speakers in the art of public speaking.
 She was the executive producer of Speakers Who Dare and TEDxLincolnSquare and now The Big Talk Live.
-She has shepherded more than fifty speakers onto more than fifteen TEDx stages in under three years.
+She has shepherded countless speakers onto big stages.
 She is currently being featured in a new documentary called Big Stages, which highlights the transformation of her speakers.
 Tricia’s commitment and devotion to inclusion is a priority as all of her shows, events, and communities are diverse.
 She curates and hosts the Speaker Salon in NYC, The Big Talk, an award-winning podcast on iTunes and YouTube.
 She directed and produced The Big Talk Over Dinner: Race and Immigration that premiered at the Be Your Best Self Expo in 2020.
 She was awarded Top Director of 2019 by the International Association of Top Professional and is relentless about her vision of amplifying voices all over the world.
 Tricia lives in New York City with her husband, Joe Ricci, and their two cats, Lola and Bella.
 Their building faces the Alvin Ailey Dance Theater where she gets to watch young dancers realize their dreams every single day.